tryphotino/photino.Documentation/05-Photino.VSExtension.md

 1. Open the Photino.Samples solution [GitHub]( https://github.com/tryphotino/photino.Samples ).
 2. Update the samples as required and ensure they build and run correctly.
+3. Make sure to delete any node_modules folders!!!!
-3. From the Project menu, select Export Template….
+4. From the Project menu, select Export Template….
-4. Select *Project Template*.
+5. Select *Project Template*.
-5. For each project, enter description as: “Photino.XXX Sample application with XXX UI”.
+6. For each project, enter description as the description listed in the Samples documentation.
-6. Set icon and preview images if you have them.
+7. Set icon and preview images if you have them.

 Zip files are written to:
 * C:\Users\xxxx\Documents\Visual Studio 2019\Templates\ProjectTemplates